quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## parameters_set {#h3-parametersset}

 The `parameters_set` event contains HTTP/3 and QPACK-level settings, mostly those received from the HTTP/3 SETTINGS frame.
-It has Base importance level; see
+It has Base importance level.
-{{Section 9.2 of QLOG-MAIN}}.

 All these parameters are typically set once and never change.
 However, they might be set at different times during the connection, therefore a qlog can have